appodeal/react-native-appodeal/README.md

 ### Initialisation

-1. Initialise Appodeal at application launch.
+1. Initialise Appodeal at the application launch.

 ``` javascript
 import {